ArsamDev/New-Skin-FiveM/README.md

 # New-Skin-FiveM
 This is a better /skin command for FiveM

-You can use it if you are superadmin
+You can use it if you are not user
 Change self skin:

 /newskin